prplecake/jrgnsn.net/_posts/2019-10-12-Pleroma-admin-fe.md

 }
 ```

-Which was failing with an HTTP 404.
-Requests to example.com/_afe were
+Which was failing with an HTTP 404, requests to example.com/_afe were
 trying to be served from `/var/www/pleroma/admin-fe/_afe/`.
 I needed to
 switch the `root` directive for the `alias` directive, add a trailing
-slash and I was in business.
+slash, and I was in business.

 **Note:** I tried to pick a URL that *probably* wouldn't become a
 username.
 There was no hint towards what to call it in the limited
-documentation--not that it really matters on an instance on 1 anyway.
+documentation--not that it really matters on an instance for 1 anyway.

 The ending result is my `location` block ended up reading this: